NeVeX/interview-playground/redbubble-generate-camera-website/Readme.md

 ### Application Release

-While you can checkout this repo and build the source code to create the application, there is already a pre-existing application artifact `redbubble-generate-camera-website-1.0.0-full.jar` created in the `releases` directory.
+While you can checkout this repo and build the source code to create the application, there is already a pre-existing application artifact `redbubble-generate-camera-website-1.0.0-full.jar` created in the `/releases` directory.

 See the below section to know how to run the application.